-Each man will have individual preferences, and there are many perfumes a man may find attractive.
+Each man will have individual preferences for makeup and scents, and there are many perfumes a man may find attractive.
 In addition to cinnamon and vanilla, there are other ingredients that can be alluring.
 If you're browsing perfumes for that perfect sexy scent, consider one with one of the following:

-- Oak moss or mahogony wood: These woodsy ingredients provide a musky scent.
+- Oak moss or mahogany wood - These woodsy ingredients provide a musky scent.

 Putting It to the Test